NanoSweetch/ESP32_Ticker_Variation/README.md

 This code was originally written by Patrick-E-Rankin.

-Check the instruction on @BloxyLabs" title="YouTube">YouTube
+Check the instruction on how to use it on [YouTube](https://www.youtube.com/@BloxyLabs "YouTube")

 <h3><u>Libraries Used:</u></h3>
     <p><a href="https://github.com/bartoszbielawski/LEDMatrixDriver" target="_blank">LEDMatrixDriver</a>